Smiguel02/MyNetworkScanner/README.md

 Check devices and open ports in my network
 Currently using nmap

-WARNING: Only works debian based linux
+WARNING: Only works in Debian based Linux